Rodriguez strong despite 2-0 loss to Titans

-REDSHIRT SENIOR (2014): Leads team with .363 batting average, 33 hits and 21 walks, also second on the team with three home runs...has twice matched the Boise State single-game record with four hits this season (Feb.
+REDSHIRT SENIOR (2014): Leads team with .358 batting average, 48 hits, eight home runs and 32 walks while sharing the lead with 30 RBI...has twice matched the Boise State single-game record with four hits this season (Feb.
 8 at North Texas, Feb.
 14 vs. Portland State)...went 2-for-3 with 2 walks and 2 runs scored in season opener against Seton Hall (Feb.
 6)...hit her first home run of the season against Texas Southern (Feb.
 7)...went 4-for-5 with two doubles and an RBI in win at North Texas (Feb.
 8)...lined a two-run home run in 3-2 loss to Long Beach State (Feb.
 13)...reached base safely in all eight of her plate appearances on Feb.
 14, going 2-for-2 with a solo home run and two walks against Seattle University in the afternoon, then 4-for-4 against Portland State at night...went 2-for-3 with a double and a walk against No. 21/19 Arizona State (Feb.
 20)...posted another two-hit game with a double and an RBI against NO. 15/14 Minnesota (Feb.
 21)...went a combined 3-for-5 with three RBI and three walks in wins over Portland State and Weber State (Feb.
 27)...drew a pair of walks in loss at Cal State Fullerton (Feb.
-28)...put together two-hit games against Montana (March 7), DePaul (March 14) and San Jose State (March 20).
+28)...put together two-hit games against Montana (March 7), DePaul (March 14) and San Jose State (March 20)...put together an 11-game hitting streak from April 7-25, during which she batted .389 (14-for-36) with five home runs, 17 RBI and 10 walks...hit a grand slam to start the hitting streak at UNLV (April 7)...went 3-for-5 with a double, home run and four RBI at UNLV (April 8)...homered in a 16-13 series-clinching win over Nevada (April 12)...went 2-for-4 with an RBI at Fresno State (April 18)...hit a walk-off grand slam to give Boise State a 6-5 win over Colorado State (April 24)...was walked three times in series-clinching win over Colorado State (April 26).